LLVMParty/llvm-nanobind/devdocs/memory-model.md

         # mod is valid here
     # mod is now disposed

-    # This raises: "Module has been disposed"
+    # This raises: LLVMError: Module has been disposed
     print(mod.name)
 # ctx is now disposed